BEST CYCLING BIB SHORTS

 Overall, these are comfortable cycling bib shorts cut for standard hip-width enthusiasts.
 The material is sufficiently stretchy to move well with you on the bike yet provides good compression across the bottom half of your quads.

-There’s clearly a lot of attention to detail in the construction of the MK3.
-The seams are thin, pinstripe-wide on the outside, and have minimal overlap on the inside.
-No chamois edges are exposed, and yet you can hardly see or feel how they’ve been stitched to the shorts.
+The MK3’s construction clearly pays close attention to detail.
+The seams are thin and pinstripe-wide on the outside and have minimal overlap on the inside.
+No chamois edges are exposed, yet you can hardly see or feel how they’ve been stitched to the shorts.

 The 7Mesh MK3 chamois is more comfortable as a road cushion than a gravel pad.
 It’s thickest on either side of the center channel from front to back but thins out quickly just inside or outside of your sit bones, depending on how wide yours are.